zhenyedl/Threaded-Fastener-Tightening-Anomaly-Dataset/README.md

 ### English Introduction

-The dataset is released as part of the academic research conducted for the master’s thesis entitled: **Tightening Analysis System for Threaded Fasteners in Intelligent Manufacturing**
+The dataset is released as part of the academic research conducted for the master’s thesis entitled: **Tightening Analysis System for Threaded Fasteners in Intelligent Manufacturing**.

 This thesis was submitted to the **University of Chinese Academy of Sciences(UCAS)**.

 **Author:** YANG Zhenye
 **Supervisor:** TIAN Yingjie
 **Institution:** University of Chinese Academy of Sciences